martinobettucci/ai-framework/doc/API.md

 # API (Python backend)

 ## Overview
-- Serves Entity Knowledge Queries: manage entities, ingest sources, build versioned context, define questions/templates, run knowledge queries, and return structured answers with confidence and provenance.
+- Serves question-centric Entity Knowledge Queries: declare questions/templates (with schemas and activation rules), manage entities, ingest sources, build versioned context, run knowledge queries, and return structured answers with confidence and provenance.
+- All artifacts (indexes/embeddings/graphs/summaries) and pipelines exist to resolve declared questions; recomputation happens when questions or context change.
 - Consumed by the JavaScript UI; UI/backend contracts must stay aligned with `doc/SPECIFICATIONS.md` and data terminology in `doc/DAT.md`.
 - Base URLs: TBD for local/staging/prod.

 ## Tech stack
-- Framework: TBD (candidate: FastAPI).
-ORM/persistence: RDBMS + vector store + file/blob storage; graph DB optional for knowledge graph artifacts.
+- Framework: FastAPI + Pydantic; ORM: SQLAlchemy.
+- Persistence: Postgres for relational tables; pgvector for embeddings; S3-compatible object storage for raw payloads and artifacts; optional graph store (e.g., Neo4j) when graph-heavy features are enabled.
-- Background jobs: TBD (e.g., Celery/RQ) for ingestion and context rebuilds.
+- Background jobs: Celery + Redis (or equivalent) for ingestion/context rebuild and re-eval pipelines.

 ## Authentication and authorization
-- Approach TBD.
-Must support multi-tenant isolation (`tenant_id`) and minimal RBAC roles: `admin`, `integrator`, `viewer`.
-- Webhook auth/signature model TBD.
+- API issues bearer tokens; use `Authorization: Bearer <token>` and `X-Tenant-ID` on all requests.
+- Token scope defaults to the issuing user and the entities they created; entity owners can grant access to other users at the entity level via roles.
+- Roles: `admin` (reserved), `owner` (entity creator), and custom roles per tenant/group.
+Custom roles are defined by admins; users may request to join but require owner approval. `admin` may not be customized; `owner` is implicit and non-transferable without reassignment rules (TBD).
+- Webhooks signed with shared-secret HMAC; receivers must verify signatures before processing events.
+- Service tokens may be issued for background jobs; scoped to tenant and role.

 ## Endpoints
 | Path | Method | Description | Request shape | Response shape | Notes |